 Cellists and bassists are required to use endpin anchors in all facilities.
 Please bring your own device.

 Young Artist Series performances (more than 20 each year) feature participant performances in Bowdoin College’s Studzinski Recital Hall.
-To be selected for this concert series, each chamber group or solo performer must be recommended by his or her instructor and submit a performance request form with signatures from the faculty and staff pianist, if appropriate.
+To be selected for this concert series, each chamber group or solo performer must submit a performance request form with signatures from the faculty and staff pianist, if appropriate.